A journal from Gabriola Island in the Salish Sea by Nick Doe

 EDITORIAL: Youth.

-Humphrey B., Researching family history, pp.4–6
+Humphrey B., Researching pioneer family history, pp.4–6

 Doe N.A., A Russian map of Gabriola—1849, pp.7–17